 Fall Retreat: Students, staff, and faculty gather outside of the City to kick off the academic year with a school-wide retreat that includes teaching, worship and the annual Drama Contest.

-Corporate Worship (“Refuge”): Twice per month, students gather to worship and to hear brief messages from various faculty members.
+Corporate Worship (“Refuge”): Twice per month, students gather to worship and to hear testimonies from various members of the College community.